Hemis National Park

 The climatic circumstances differ from sub-arctic to freezing.
 Rainfall in Hemis is quite low and the largeness of the overall yearly rain is in the type of snow.

-In winter season the temperature goes down to far under the freezing end which tract gets quite intense snowfall.
+In the winter season, the temperature goes down too far under the freezing end which tract gets quite intense snowfall.
 The snowfall stays on the soil for numerous months.
 The summer season here is very small and mild.

 Flora of Hemis National Park

-The flora of Hemis National Park is mostly alpine jungle and thin high elevation desert plants.
-This includes of plants and tress as Junipers, Poplar, Myricaria, Salix, Astragalus, Birch, Taraxacum, Ephedra, Leortopodium and various thin grasslands.
+The flora of Hemis National Park is mostly an alpine jungle and thin high elevation desert plants.
+This includes plants and trees as Junipers, Poplar, Myricaria, Salix, Astragalus, Birch, Taraxacum, Ephedra, Leortopodium, and various thin grasslands.

 Geography of Hemis National Park

-The vital landscape of the Hemis High Altitude National Park is hilly and rough high elevation desert.
-The geography is huge and creates the visitor lose their wisdom of distances quite simply.
-What appears 01 KMS far becomes minimum 10 KMS away.
+The vital landscape of the Hemis High Altitude National Park is a hilly and rough high-elevation desert.
+The geography is huge and creates the visitor to lose their wisdom of distances quite simply.
+What appears 01 KMS far becomes a minimum of 10 KMS away.

 Wild animals of Hemis National Park

 Hemis high altitude national park is very famous for exceptional snow leopards and ibex.
-One can see the snow leopards very easily in the Shang valley of Hemis National Park.
-Hemis is the only place of India having the Shapu – a local Ladakhi Urial.
+One can see the snow leopards very easily in the Shang Valley of Hemis National Park.
+Hemis is the only place in India having the Shapu – a local Ladakhi Urial.

-Hemis Park also has very healthy Bharal population, wolf, livestock, Eurasian brown bear, argali – a great Tibetan sheep, red fox, mountain weasel, Himalayan marmot, Himalayan mouse hare, Chukar partridge and Himalayan snow cock.
+Hemis Park also has a very healthy Bharal population, including wolf, livestock, Eurasian brown bear, argali – a great Tibetan sheep, red fox, mountain weasel, Himalayan marmot, Himalayan mouse hare, Chukar partridge, and Himalayan snow cock.

 Birding in Hemis High Altitude National Park

-Hemis is an ideal destination to research the Trans Himalayan and Himalayan bird of qyuarr as Himalayan griffon vulture, golden eagle and Lammergeier vulture.
-The popular birds of Hemias are Himalayan Snow cock, Robin Accentor, Great Grey Shrike, Brown Accentor, Tickell’s Leaf Warbler, the Red Mantled Rose Finch, the Black Throated Thrush, Chukar, Snow finch, Spotted Flycatcher, Red Flanked Blue Tail, Red-billed Chough, Fork-tailed Swift, Great Nose Finch and Fire-fronted Serin.
+Hemis is an ideal destination to research the Trans Himalayan and Himalayan bird of qyuarr as the Himalayan griffon vulture, golden eagle, and Lammergeier vulture.
+The popular birds of Hemias are the Himalayan Snow cock, Robin Accentor, Great Grey Shrike, Brown Accentor, Tickell’s Leaf Warbler, the Red Mantled Rose Finch, the Black-Throated Thrush, Chukar, Snow finch, Spotted Flycatcher, Red Flanked Blue Tail, Red-billed Chough, Fork-tailed Swift, Great Nose Finch, and Fire-fronted Serin.

 Access to Hemis National Park

-Air: Leh airport is the nearest place and one can take the flight from Delhi, Jammu and Srinagar.
+Air: Leh airport is the nearest place and one can take a flight from Delhi, Jammu, and Srinagar.

 Rail: Jammu is the closest railway station to Hemis